Antari-yan/Introduction-Container/README.md

 > In some cases even specifying a Version may not suffice.
 > e.g.: `python` container images also use suffixes like `-trixie` to specify the underlying image OS.

+> [!IMPORTANT]
+> Images can take up a major part of disc space, because there is no automatic cleanup.
+> `$CR system df` can be used to check the current used disk space.
+> `$CR image prune` can be used to cleanup unused images.
+> Or forceully wiht `$CR container image prune -a -f`

 ### Container Image Specification
 The `Open Container Initiative (OCI)` defined open standards for Container Images, which can be found [here](https://github.com/opencontainers/image-spec).